hanneskaeufler/blog/README.md

 * Pull request trigger a run of `danger-js` which tries to do the following:
     * Keep `node` dependencies in check with `danger-plugin-yarn`
     * Avoid "fixme/todo" comments in code
+* Accessibility testing with the chrome developer tools via `yarn accessibility-test`

 ### Learning Lucky